-I participated and joined campus groups that worked with university officials on raising awareness of rape and sexual assault.
+I participated in, and joined campus groups that worked with university officials on raising awareness of rape, sexual assault and harassment.
 I wanted to be able to do my part to help with campus safety and be on patrol for next year’s festival.
 I stepped up.

 Trust & Believe this has happened to your mother.
 Trust & Believe this has happened to your sister.
 Trust & Believe this is happening to your little 11 year old niece.

 The two-fold approach is needed.
 While teaching those male children coming up, how to conduct themselves, you can be stepping up everyday and shutting down this madness.